34th Street

 All isn't easy listening, however.
 "Natural" is powerful and uplifting, with impassioned vocals and an absolute killer chorus.
 On "City of Light," Leven and second vocalist Helen Turner create nightmarish images of a war-torn society by employing a seething, wailing guitar over a hauntingly repetitive vocal, all brought together by a rigid military beat.

-If there is one weakness in Doll By Doll's approach, it is Leven's unrelenting and humorless pursuit of "grand passion" (excluding a most credible cover of "Under My Thumb"), that eventually grows tiresome.
+If there is one weakness in Doll By Doll's approach, it is Leven's unrelenting and humorless pursuit of some "grand passion" (excluding a most credible cover of "Under My Thumb"), that eventually grows tiresome.
 On the title track Leven sings: "If all the singers opened up/And sang until the strong men cried/If all the strong men found their tenderless/And they were strong inside."

 Yes, the lyrics border on the melodramatic, but that's a minor flaw.
 Grand Passion contains some of the finest AOR to come along in years.